-Creamy, refreshing, and with 13 grams of protein, these frozen yogurt protein bars make for a delicious snack any time of the day.
-Swirled with peanut butter and chocolate chips for the ultimate flavor combo, these Greek yogurt protein bars are a high-protein snack you’ll make over and over.
+Creamy, refreshing, and with 13 grams of protein, these Frozen Yogurt Protein Bars make for a delicious snack any time of the day.
+Made with Greek yogurt and swirled with peanut butter and chocolate chips for the ultimate flavor combo, these protein bars are a tasty snack you’ll make over and over.

-As a coach, I recommend all my SMASH Fit For Life clients take in at least 100 grams of protein per day (learn more about the benefits of a high protein diet) and it’s snacks like this that help them do that outside of their main meals.
+As a coach, I encourage my SMASH Fit For Life clients to aim for at least 100 grams of protein per day (learn more about the benefits of a high protein diet), and snacks like these make that doable outside of meals.
+These frozen yogurt protein bars are made with dairy-free Greek yogurt and collagen (learn what is collagen powder), are low in carbs, and feel like dessert, which is the entire philosophy behind my Strong and Sweet Protein Guide.

-Why You'll Love This Recipe
+💭Why You'll Love This Recipe

-Healthy: The bars are naturally dairy-free, gluten-free, high in protein and low in carbs making them a great choice any time of day.
+Healthy: The bars are naturally dairy-free, gluten-free, high in protein, and low in carbs making them a great choice any time of day.

 Versatile: Use them with the kids to cool down in the summer or as a snack for yourself.
 Swap the flavor for something new or enjoy the classic peanut butter and chocolate.
 These bars are just SIMPLE.